-A - Excellent 4 honor points per hour B - Good 3 honor points per hour C - Average 2 honor points per hour D - Passing 1 honor point per hour F - Failing O honor points per hour I - Incomplete no credit, no honor points W - Withdrawal no penalty
+4 honor points per hour

+2 honor points per hour

+1 honor point per hour

+0 honor points per hour

+no credit, no honor points

+no penalty

 You will be advised of your final grades by mail within two weeks of the end of each term.
 In addition, mid-term progress statements for most classes are available from your advisor approximately eight weeks into each term.
 Grade point averages are calculated on MCC work only.
-Graduation honors, however, are calculated on the basis of all college
+Graduation honors, however, are calculated on the basis of all college work at all regionally accredited institutions.

-The grade of "I" may be given only when you have not completed a course for unavoidable reasons such as illness.
+The grade of "I" may be given only when you have not completed the course for unavoidable reasons such as illness.
 You may request an incomplete in one or more of your classes by completing the proper form and submitting it along with other necessary information to the Registrar prior to the end of the term in which you wish to be granted an incomplete.
 Both you and your instructor will be notified, if the request is approved.
 Unless you remove the "I" within three months of the close of the semester without re-enrolling in the course, the grade will automatically be changed to a "W" or the earned grade, if passing.
 After the second week of school, withdrawals will be noted on your transcript with the grade "W".
 If you are dismissed from the college, you will receive a grade of "W" for all courses.
 If you wish to withdraw from the college, you must follow the steps listed on page 35 of this catalog.